 If you’re an artist with resources to spare, please consider contributing to support your colleagues.
 If you’re a lover of the arts, please consider contributing directly to the individuals who devote their lives to creating for our city.

-If you are an artist in need of relief funds, click here to take our application survey and apply for relief.
+If you are an artist in need of relief funds, click here to preview our application so you are prepared to fill it out when it opens.

 Confidentiality and transparency statement: